fivestars/git-hooks/README.md

     install-template
-        Installs the multiplexer scripts into ~/.gittemplate/hooks (or into the location defined by the init.templatedir config value).
+        Installs the multiplexer scripts into ~/.gittemplate/hooks (or into the location defined by the init.templateDir config value).
         This will cause any subsequently cloned or created repositories to automatically populate their .git/hooks directories with the multiplexer script.